gavanderhoorn/rtr_moveit/rtr_moveit_tutorial/rtr_moveit_tutorial.rst

 RapidPlan also supports solving for multiple goal states at the same time, the maximum number is defined by ``max_goal_states``.

 There are two supported types of occupancy data that can be used for collision checking using the MPA.
-By default the collision objects in the planning scene are converted into a Voxel grid that is supported by the RapidPlanInterface.
+By default the collision objects in the planning scene are converted into a Voxel grid that is supported by the *RapidPlan* interface.
 Alternatively, the plugin can subscribe to a point cloud topic and directly forward current sensor data which naturally is much more time efficient.
 Occupancy data type and point cloud topics are configured using the parameters ``occupancy_source`` and ``pcl_topic``.